al70023/home-server/README.md

 This is a locally-hosted recipe web app.

 Users can create or import recipes, set meal plans, manage groups, and more.

+This will be accessible via the Nginx Proxy, to provide SSL certificates on web URL.

 All setup can be found [here](Mealie/GUIDE.md)